-raogrady@gtlaw.com.au
+PReeves@gtlaw.com.au

 1. Please provide a high-level overview of the blockchain market in your jurisdiction.
 In what business or public sectors are you seeing blockchain or other distributed ledger technologies being adopted?
-What are the key applications of these technologies in your jurisdiction?
+What are the key applications of these technologies in your jurisdiction, and what is the state of development of the market?